tianmuji/figma-restoration-mcp-vue-tools/README.md

 cd figma-restoration-mcp-vue-tools
 npm install

-# Browser will be automatically installed during npm install
+# Puppeteer with bundled Chromium is automatically installed
-# No additional setup required!
+# No browser configuration needed!
 ```

 **Step 2**: Add the local MCP server to your Cursor configuration: